LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/los-aparadisiados-vienen.md

 No venden paz, no venden;

-no se venden ni a sí mismos;
+no se venden ni a sí mismos.

-no venden la plenitud pues

-ni necesitan venderse.

 &nbsp;